Azure-Samples/fabric-rag-langchain-chainlit/README.md

 ### Azure Functions (optional)

+> [!NOTE]
+> Azure functions will operate on existing rows, treating them as `new rows` to generate embeddings.To avoid redundant processing, delete the file `070-update_product_emebddings.sql` during database deployment.

 In order to automate the process of generating the embeddings, you can use the Azure Functions.
 Thanks to [Azure SQL Trigger Binding](https://learn.microsoft.com/azure/azure-functions/functions-bindings-azure-sql-trigger), it is  possible to have tables monitored for changes and then react to those changes by executing some code in the Azure Function itself.
 As a result it is possible to automate the process of generating the embeddings and storing them in the database.

 In a perfect microservices architecture, the Azure Functions are written in C#, but you can easily create the same solutoin using Python, Node.js or any other supported language.